All posts by cl@rks

 We set off, back down the mountain and on the ring road highway that ran clockwise three quarters of the way around the island.
 We would be driving the whole distance, to Mogan at the farthest point, and counting our blessings for the freeway.

-Retracing our footsteps to Maspalomas, we guided ourselves to the RUI hotel that was described as the gateway to the famous dunes, which were became visible as we walked through the grand entrance.
+Retracing our footsteps to Maspalomas, we guided ourselves to the RIU hotel that was described as the gateway to the famous dunes, which were became visible as we walked through the grand entrance.

 A signboard gave us options for walks through the dunes and we selected the 2.3km route that would deposit us at the sea.
 It didn’t sound very far – a fraction of the hike the previous day – but the thick sand made the going a lot slower and tougher.
 It was worth it though to make our way along the demarcated path to appreciate the vastness of it all.

 Then, like an oasis, we were at the sea.
 Like true wanderers emerging from the desert, we were keen on refreshments.
 There were lots of restaurants (mostly seafood) and a real party vibe.
-Succumbing to the spirit of tourism, we had a pint at Paddy’s Irish Bar to log on our Guinness Index.
+Succumbing to the spirit of tourism, we had a pint at Paddy’s Irish Bar to log on our Guinness Index before heading for home for the last night of our wonderful holiday.

 Travelogue Canary Islands 6: Tenerife